Differences Between Modular Homes and Manufactured Homes

 Typically, the title “Manufactured Home” is used to describe a home that is built in a factory, AND is designed according to HUD Code and not according to the local building code.

 The differences between modular and manufactured housing are quite substantial.
 Manufactured homes are built only to preemptive federal codes governed by the U.S. Department of Housing and Urban Development (HUD), which among other things require that manufactured homes be constructed on a non-removable steel chassis so the manufactured home can be movable, or moved at any time.
 Also, state and local zoning regulations significantly limit where manufactured homes can be erected.
+Manufactured homes do not have many design options, as they are all built very similar.
+Modular homes provide you with the opportunity to customize the floor plan, much more than a manufactured home.

 For manufactured home information please click here.